patternfly/generator-pfelement/README.md

 2. Enter the name of the element you want to create (Example: pfe-card)
 3. Enter the name of the author
 4. Componetize the web

+## Local testing

+To test your generator updates locally, run `npm link`.
+This will add your generator to the global scope and enable you to test your changes.
+Once that is done you can use `yo pfelement` to kick off the generator.